 - Testing multiple finished bottles to confirm fill consistency

-If a gummy is even moderately sensitive to moisture or oxygen, packaging becomes a stability ingredient.
-Barrier performance, seal integrity, headspace management, and the right desiccant strategy can make the difference between a product that holds up in the field and one that drifts.
+If a gummy is even moderately sensitive to moisture or oxygen, packaging becomes a key part of the formula.
+Barrier performance, seal integrity, headspace management, and the right desiccant strategy can make the difference between a product that stays stable in the field and one that fails.

-It’s also where a lot of “mystery failures” come from-formulas that look stable in a lab jar but struggle in the actual bottle, with real seals, real line speeds, and real shipping temperatures.
+It’s also where a lot of unexplained failures come from—formulas that look stable in a lab jar but struggle in the actual bottle, with real seals, real line speeds, and real shipping temperatures.

-NAD+ precursor gummies shouldn’t rely on hope-based shelf life.
-A serious stability program checks the whole system-formula, process, and packaging-under conditions that reflect how consumers actually store and use the product.
+NAD+ precursor gummies shouldn’t rely on guesswork shelf life.
+A serious stability program checks the whole system—formula, process, and packaging—under conditions that reflect how consumers actually store and use the product.

 In practice, that usually means tracking more than just assay: